 2. Is Community Service a requirement for graduation from Randolph-Macon Academy?

-No, it is not, but it is a requirement for induction/maintaining membership in the R-MA chapters of the National Honor Society, Junior National Honor Society, Foreign Language Honor Societies, and the National English Honor Society.
+No, it is not, but it is a requirement for induction/maintaining membership in the R-MA chapters of the National Honor Society, Junior National Honor Society, German and Spanish National Honor Societies, and the National English Honor Society.

 3. If Community Service is not required, then why participate?